 Do we have any clue about what African Americans go through?
 Even with our best intentions.
 No!
 Because we are spared.
 We SHOULD make more.

 As President Obama stated in his brilliant "A More Perfect Union" speech in 2008 in Philadelphia, everyone has to understand that it requires all of us "to realize that your dreams do not have to come at the expense of my dreams".

 Isn't everyone entitled to dreaming and having a chance to achieve those dreams?
 At any level, in any society, anywhere, in any country, any culture, without question and without asking ?
 It should be granted to anybody.
 The pursuit of happiness.

-You might say I'm pretty naive to believe in such a thing: improving, lifting the society up rather than pulling it down.
+You might say I'm pretty naive to believe in such a thing: improving, lifting the society up rather than pulling it down which is easier.
 Maybe.
 But it's worth a try.
 It's actually mandatory.
 And it feels good to be that naive.
 But feelings are not enough.

 On second thoughts, Tiara Darnell article is not a slap in the face or a mega quake.